TK-CamBaz/Transcriptomic-data-analysis-DEMO/README.md

 <img src="https://github.com/TK-CamBaz/RNA-seq-data-analysis-DEMO/blob/main/FigureTable/flowchart.png" width="400">

 ## Results
 (1).
 "With exposure" samples is similar to "Without exposure" ones, while "Reference" ones show different pattern compared to the others (see Figiure 1, 2 and 3).
 (2).
-Differential expressed genes
+Up-regulated differential expressed genes are mainly associated to molecular transportation, detoxification, ubiquitination and hydrolase/proteolysis, while down-regulated ones are associated to ATPase, peptidase inhibitor and reduction of peroxides.
+(3).

 BACK domain-containing protein: cullin-RING ubiquitin ligase adaptors that facilitate the ubiquitination of target substrates.
 Lipocalin/cytosolic fatty-acid binding domain-containing protein: transport small hydrophobic molecules such as steroids, bilins, retinoids, and lipids.